 Get Acquainted With Local Housing Regulations

 When it comes to building shipping container homes, it is important to comply with local planning regulations.
 Never make the mistake of starting any construction without all the requisite licenses and permits.
+Consult some Expert Witnesses if the need be.
 You don’t want to demolish your property simply because you ignored some rules.

 Before constructing your container home, you should consult your local public works building department.
 Discuss your building plans with them.
 Consider bringing your architectural drawing and layout plans when consulting your local planning department.